nas256/ece3400_team13/labs/milestone3.md

 **Coordinate System**

 One of the major differences between our simulation and actual implementation is that the robot's orientation changes as it moves through the maze.
-Therefore, we must be able to translate between the robot's caridinal directions and the "true north" as seen by the DFS algorithm.
+Therefore, we must be able to translate between the robot's cardinal directions and the "true north" as seen by the DFS algorithm.
 In order to determine directions, we use a North, South, East, West cardinal direction system, the directions are encoded as follows:

 | Direction | Encoding |
 | --------- | -------- |